Eligibility Criteria for MassHealth Doula Providers

 Once you are approved as a MassHealth doula provider, you can begin providing MassHealth covered doula services to eligible MassHealth members.
 You can also begin submitting claims to receive payment from MassHealth.
 See the Payment for Doulas section below for more information.

-We will add your name and phone number to the public MassHealth Provider Directory.
+Your name and phone number will be added to the public MassHealth Provider Directory.
 MassHealth members may use this directory to contact you for doula services.

 All MassHealth providers need to revalidate their information at least every 5 years.
 Click here for more information about provider revalidation.